Michael Middleton: Early life, education, and early career

 Michael Francis Middleton was born in Leeds on 23 June 1949 into a wealthy family with connections to the landed gentry.
 He spent his early years in Moortown, Leeds.
 Royal historian Robert Lacey describes Middleton as having aristocratic kinship; his grandmother, Olive Christiana Middleton, was close to her second cousin Baroness Airedale (1868–1942).
 The Middleton family, including Michael's grandfather Richard Noël Middleton and his wife Olive, had played host to members of the British royal family in Leeds from the 1920s.

 Middleton's mother was Valerie Middleton (née Glassborow, 1924–2006), who served as a VAD nurse and code-breaker during the Second World War.
 His father, Captain Peter Middleton (1920–2010), was a pilot who served as an RAF fighter pilot during the Second World War.
-In 1952 Middleton joined British European Airways and the family moved to Beaconsfield, Buckinghamshire.
+In 1952 Peter joined British European Airways and the family moved to Beaconsfield, Buckinghamshire.
 He flew alongside Prince Philip as co-pilot on a two-month flying tour of South America in 1962.
 British Pathé newsreel film shows Middleton alongside the prince during the tour.
 Middleton has three brothers: Richard (b.
 1947), Simon (b.
 1952) and Nicholas (b.
 1956).
 Richard's son, Adam Middleton, is godfather to Michael's granddaughter, Princess Charlotte.
 Adam's sister Lucy Middleton – a lawyer who, like her brother attended Bedales School – is godmother to Michael's grandson, Prince Louis.

 Like his father and grandfather, Middleton was educated at Clifton College, a public school in Bristol.
 At Clifton, all three generations of Middleton men boarded at Brown's House.
 The archives at Clifton record that Middleton was a praepostor, the title for a college prefect.
 Middleton represented Clifton at rugby in the 1st XV and also gained his tennis colours.

 Following Clifton, Middleton attended the University of Surrey where he was awarded a BSc in 1973, according to the entry in the Clifton College Register 1962–1978, published by Clifton College Council in October 1979.
 Middleton then commenced studies for six months at British European Airways' flight school to become a pilot before switching to ground crew where he graduated from the company's internal course.
 He then worked for British Airways as a flight dispatcher.